 Abortion and Travel Plans for Holidays

 - Bleeding.
 With both the abortion pill and the surgical abortion procedure, bleeding is a common symptom.
-With the abortion pill specifically, bleeding can even last up to two weeks.
+With the abortion pill specifically, bleeding is inevitable and can even last up to two weeks.
 There is also the possibility of particularly heavy bleeding and blood clots.
 You definitely do not want to be bleeding out while traveling.

 - Follow–Up Care.
 As with all medical procedures, both abortion procedures pose a risk to your health and safety.
 There are possible complications with both the abortion pill and the surgical abortion procedure.
-It would not be wise to be away from your own doctors and medical team after having an abortion in case there is a cause for concern of a possible complication such as prolonged bleeding, faintness, incomplete abortion, perforation of the uterus, fever, infection, etc.
+It would not be wise to be away from your own doctors and medical team after having an abortion in case there is a cause for concern of a possible complication such as, prolonged bleeding, faintness, incomplete abortion, perforation of the uterus, fever, infection, etc.